 Our friends at Westgate IT have detailed the sort of roles you could enter in the cybersecurity space.

 ‘Sysadmins’ for short, typically don’t require a degree, meaning they’re a way of entering the cybersecurity industry at entry-level and working your way up into a more technical career.
 Experience or knowledge of cybersecurity, network administration, Linux, tech support, and networking hardware is a huge advantage, but those without any prior involvement will find plenty of certifications and educational resources to bring them up to speed.
 Internships in cybersecurity are very common too.
+(Diazepam online)

 The job typically involves: